EkataU/CS_6350_Machine_Learning/Decision Tree/README.md

 This is an ID3 Decision Tree learning algorithm for two evaluation tasks.
 There are three types of purity used: Entropy, Majority Error, and Gini Index.

 ## Car
 The dataset is from the [UCI repository](https://archive.ics.uci.edu/ml/datasets/car+evaluation).
-In this task, we have 6 car attributes, and the label is the evaluation of the car.
-There are 1000 training examples and 728 test examples.
+Data Set Characteristics:

+Multivariate

+Number of Instances:

+1728: Out of 1728: Test Instances: 728 Train Instances: 1000

 #### Attributes and Labels:
 - Buying - Very High, High, Medium, Low